sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Where can I manually select the winner of an A/B test campaign?
 {% endanchor %}

-You can navigate to the campaign's stats to select a winner.
+You can navigate to the campaign's statistics to select a winner.

 ![]({{root_url}}/images/mc_faq_1.gif)